 Under Lemieux’s leadership, Citadel + Compagnie has had a marked impact on its immediate community and fosters creative practice through its new umbrella Residency Program.
 Through its Creative Incubator Pilot Project, four artists and organizations—Syreeta Hector, Naishi Wang, adelheid and Nova Dance—have been invited to explore and expand their artistic projects at The Citadel.
 Additionally, The Citadel hosts KasheDance as its company-in-residence, wind in the leaves collective as its presenter-in-residence, and Toronto Council Fire Native Cultural Centre as its lead community partner.

-The Citadel Dance Program cultivates dance within Citadel + Compagnie’s immediate neighbourhood, delivering free dance education to local youth, making dance both accessible and visible to those living within Regent Park, and increasing awareness of the art form.
+The Citadel Dance Program, established in 2012, cultivates dance within Citadel + Compagnie’s immediate neighbourhood, delivering free dance education to local youth, making dance both accessible and visible to those living within Regent Park, and increasing awareness of the art form.

 Board of Directors